jessicadavies2003/DOMKit/README.md

 If it works, you should see the following:

 ![A light-blue coloured navigation bar with the links "Home" and "About" in black.](imgs/working-DOMKit-nav.png "DOMKit Test - Navigation Bar")

+## Getting Started with DOMKit

+If you are unsure where to begin with either getting started, or experimenting with DOMKit's range of functions, check the `tests` folder for some test files for you to pay around with and try out.